 - Whipped cream (optional)

-You make it by simply mixing the ice, coffee, sugar, and sweetener together in a blender, then topping it with whipped cream.
+You make it by simply mixing the ice, coffee, sugar, and flavorings together in a blender, then topping it with whipped cream.
 You can also add in things like chocolate chips or caramel sauce for additional flavor and texture.

 How to make a cappuccino at home